Vowel–consonant harmony

-Vowel-consonant harmony, or consonant-vowel harmony, is a type of "long-distance" phonological assimilation, akin to the similar assimilatory process involving vowels, i.e. vowel harmony and the as similar assimilatory process involving consonants, i.e. consonant harmony.
+Vowel-consonant harmony, or consonant-vowel harmony, is a type of phonological harmony, a "long-distance" assimilation akin to the similar assimilatory process involving vowels, i.e. vowel harmony and the as similar assimilatory process involving consonants, i.e. consonant harmony.

 Examples

 Choco languages

 A common process is a local harmony known as nasal harmony, in which all sounds in a given domain agree in nasality.
 Epena Pedee involves nasal vowels being the trigger, the direction being progressive and affecting glottals, vowels, glides, and liquids within the domain, with obstruents and the alveolar trill being the blockers.
 Idiosyncrasies include plosives becoming prenasalized when blocking the harmony and onset plosives becoming their corresponding nasal consonants.

 Panoan languages

 Chapanahua utilizes a nasal harmony system where nasals are the trigger, and the direction is right-to-left, with vowels, glides, and glottals being affected, and liquids and obstruents serving as the blockers.

 Tucanoan languages

 Tuyuca specializes in a nasal harmony system that is bidirectional, with no blockers at all, and voiceless obstruents being transparent.